-Artificial intelligence and machine learning is among the biggest technological changes of our time, and like the story of Lena, we need to question whether we’re able to learn from the unconscious biases of the past or not.
+Artificial intelligence and machine learning are among the biggest technological changes of our time, and like the story of Lena, we need to question whether we’re able to learn from the unconscious biases of the past or not.

-Still technology and its fast-paced progress will inevitably roll on just like the steam train in the industrial revolution – and a juggernaut tech company such as Google doesn’t want to be left behind hence it was so quick to launch Bard.
+Still, technology and its fast-paced progress will inevitably roll on just like the steam train in the Industrial Revolution – and a juggernaut tech company such as Google doesn’t want to be left behind hence it was so quick to launch Bard.

 Below is Google’s announcement today about Bard.